-Heating is a powerful tool to keep you and your family comfortable throughout the harshest of winter months.
+Heating is a powerful tool to keep you and your family comfortable throughout the harshest winter months.
 But, it can be expensive to keep the thermostat cranked to the maximum level for three or four months at a time.
-So, to help you get the most out your heating system without killing your budget, here are some heating tips.
+So, to help you get the most out of your heating system without killing your budget, here are some heating tips.

 Make sure your thermostats are accurate.
-Not only should they be maintained regularly with proper calibration, they should be kept away from external heat sources that might give false readings.
+Not only should they be maintained regularly with proper calibration, but they should also be kept away from external heat sources that might give false readings.
 Being near a fish tank or an oven or other heat or cold emitting appliances can cause these false readings and cause your heater to work improperly.

 Additionally, you should consider installing new thermostats that provide better control.
 Multiple climate zone control helps you set the heat in individual rooms while digital thermostats allow you to set timers that keep the furnace from turning on when no one is at home.